pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='200'}

-However, reality will hit me in the form of a: `solver finished, model status: unfeasible`.
+However, reality will hit you in the form of a: `solver finished, model status: unfeasible`.
 Yes, mathematical models can't solve unreal expectations.
 It would be handful not to write the constraints like rules written in stone, but use them as "guidelines" for the problem.
 Finding "the best possible solution" that breaks the "fewer constraints as possible" is the dream.

 This is the goal of "relaxation-algorithms", how to relax the constraints the minimum as possible whilst finding a feasible solution.
 Let's talk about how to do this.